I’ve heard it too many times from small businesses who no longer invest in digital B2B marketing. “We tried it and it doesn’t work.

 When contributing guest posts, you should focus on contributing quality content to good quality sites.
 If you don’t visit the site you want to guest post on then it probably is not a good place to post.

 Your highest priority should be creating high-value content for your own website.
+Use your blog posts as a way to keep intouch with your list of leads via regular emails.
 Once you have published a few blog posts that rank in the top 5 on Google for your keywords, getting backlinks will be much easier as you’ll have something to offer to high-value websites.

 B2B Marketing on a social media network – just because.